 09 Friday Jun 2017

-Posted photo-paintings
+Posted in photo-paintings

-in01 Monday May 2017
+01 Monday May 2017

 I was very happy to be among the poets featured on WNYC radio for the National Poetry Month #NYcityverse challenge.
 You can listen to the 3-minute radio spot here.